laurenhemara/laurenhemara.github.io/content/authors/admin/_index.md

     url: https://www.plantandfood.com/en-nz/staff/lauren-hemara

 # Short bio (displayed in user profile at end of posts)
-bio: Lauren Hemara is a Doctoral Candidate at the University of Auckland.
+bio: Lauren Hemara is a Postdoctoral Fellow at the University of Toronto.

 # Interests to show in About widget
 interests: